 How To Remove Berry Stains

-There are plenty of stains that fall into this category.
-If you find that you have any of these on your carpet, follow the recommended procedures below.
+What is a fruit stain?
+There are plenty of stains that fall into the fruit category.
+If you find that you have any of these stains on your carpet, follow the recommended procedures below.

 - Food products that contain fruit products including candies, cookies and pastries.

 - Fruit juices of all types including apple, orange, cranberry, cherry and other types of fruit juices.